How to Guarantee Tickets to Ghibli Park in Nagoya

 Both packages are on request, so, wait for the official confirmation before you get too excited and tell everyone that you’re going!!!

 Also, make sure you read all the details on the package before and after booking, as timings are very precise so double check exactly what time your trains are and what time and day your Ghibli Park admission is as it might change from the above.
-And make sure this all fits you itinerary first.
+And make sure this all fits your itinerary first.

 A blue and red shinkansen waits in the platform in Tokyo .
 There is a Yamanote Line train behind it with it's distinctive lime green colouring.